rhart-rup/Playstation-Store-Price-Drop-Alert/README.md

 2. Add a new first line to *main.py* which consists of **#!** followed by the full path above e.g. *#!/path_to_environment/bin/python3.7*
 3. Change the extension of the *main.py* to **main.command**
 4. In Terminal, make the Python script file executable by running **chmod +x main.command**
-5. Edit the *playstation_scraper.plist* file in this repo, replacing the */PATH/TO/Project/directory/*  sections of strings (there are 3 such strings) to the path you are using on your maachine to run the script.
+5. Edit the *playstation_scraper.plist* file in this repo, replacing the */PATH/TO/Project/directory/*  sections of strings (there are 3 such strings) to the path you are using on your machine to run the script.
 6. Save *playstation_scraper.plist* in /Library/LaunchAgents/

 ### Starting Automation